 Scaling a Business the Smart Way

 A lot of top brands began in the home.
-Amazon, Spanx, Craigslist and Under Armour all famously launched by a hopeful solopreneur inside their home.
+Amazon, Spanx, Craigslist, and Under Armour are all famously launched by a hopeful solopreneur inside their home.

 Reasons to Want Scale

 The reasons to scale and grow are numerous and include but are not limited to hiring staff to offload menial administrative tasks or specialists who can more efficiently do the job you’re bootstrapping.
 If face-to-face meetings with clients, press, and tradespeople are necessary, having an office space and access to meeting rooms may require acquiring commercial space.

 The process of hiring, and scaling a business can be quite stressful if you do not plan it out in advance.

 When to Consider Scaling

 There is no point in considering growth if your finances cannot sustain the growth.
 That’s why the very first thing to do is assess your financial books.
 Ensure that you have sufficient clients, contracts, or sales coming in to sustain at least a year of earnings and revenue.